phantie/personal-website-source-code/misc/public/static/articles/engineering/restoring_goodreads_account_access/article.md

 ## Conclusions

 - The goal is achieved - account access restored.
-- Support was useless.
-Yes, it was a bug, and it persists with Google SSO.
+- Goodreads support was useless and cringe in treating me like I didn't know to what email the old account was attached to after providing an exhaustive amount of proofs. **Yes, it was a bug, and it persists with Google SSO still.**
   - Yet, I cannot fully make sense of why this system exhibits such behaviour.
 Poorly implemented Google SSO likely affects the entire user account management process.
-- They probably know about it, signup isn't available from <https://www.goodreads.com/> as of 06/30/25.
-But the login page offers Google SSO.
+They probably know about it, since signup isn't available from root <https://www.goodreads.com/> as of 06/30/25.
+But the [Login](https://www.goodreads.com/user/sign_in) page offers Google SSO.
 Looking at Internet Archive, Google SSO was implemented between 01/01/2021 and 01/01/2022.
-It still doesn't work properly, maybe that's why it's not on the root page.
+It still doesn't work properly, perhaps that's why it's not on the root page.

-Also, I will no longer use Goodreads as a place to keep book progress, quotes, etc., anymore.
-It took *my* effort to find the old account profile (I was lucky to discover the connection).
-In the worst case, now it’s certain the support wouldn't help recover it, and all that history would be lost.
+*Also, I will no longer use Goodreads as the only place to keep book progress, quotes, etc.*

+It took an effort to find the old account profile and a lot of luck.
+In the worst case all that history would be lost, and now it’s certain the support wouldn't have helped to even find the profile page.

+Still, it was an interesting experience in reverse engineering.